Everything we know about the Oxford High School shooting

 “You’ve gotta know that that whole community has to be just in a state of shock right now,” he said from Dakota County Technical College in Rosemount, Minnesota.

-Local people gathered for a candlelit vigil at Lakepoint Community Church on Tuesday evening to mourn the dead, with several pictured breaking down in tears.
+Local people gathered for a candlelit vigil at Lakepoint Community Church on 30 November to mourn the dead, with several pictured breaking down in tears.

+Meanwhile, Ms McDonald said that there was a “mountain” of evidence against Mr Crumbley so far.

 Register for free to continue reading